Mariachi: Groups

 The size of a mariachi group varies depending on the availability of musicians.
 The usual mariachi group today consists of as many as eight violins, two trumpets and at least one guitar.
 Traditional mariachi guitars include the vihuela, a high-pitched, round-backed guitar that provides rhythm, and a bass guitar called a guitarrón, which also provides rhythm.
 Sometimes a Mexican folk harp provides bass and ornaments the melody.
 All are Mexican variations of European instruments.
 There is generally no lead singer as in other kinds of groups, with all players singing choruses and taking turns singing the lead.
 Often the lead singer is assigned to a certain song due to voice qualities.
 Mariachi vocalization shows influences from a number of styles such as bolero (a romantic style), huapango (using falsetto), son jalisciense (an aggressive style) and more.
 Voices must be strong to be heard over amplified instruments.
 Vocal style emphasizes operatic qualities, and instrumental performance demonstrates a level of virtuosity that reflects advanced musical training.
 Historically, mariachi groups have been made up of men, but there is growing acceptance of female mariachis.

-As mariachi groups are expected to play requests, they may need to know hundreds of different songs.
+As mariachi groups are expected to play requests, they may need to know hundreds of songs.
 Most songs are about machismo, love, betrayal, death, politics, revolutionary heroes and even animals and country life from the genre's origins as rural son music.
 One particularly famous song is "La Cucaracha" ("The Cockroach").

 Most mariachi groups are associated with family and religious celebrations along with serenades.
 A serenade in the Mexican culture is used to profess your love or show admiration for a person.
 Mariachis are most widely known to serenade during birthday celebrations.
 One of the most common pieces played by mariachis is "Las Mañanitas", for birthdays and celebrations of patron saints.

 In Mexico, mariachi music can also be found as part of Catholic Mass.
 The Misa panamericana is a mariachi folk mass sung in Spanish with new arrangements of classic hymns such as "Kyrie Eleison".
-This innovation began in 1966 by Canadian priest Jean Marc Leclerc and it moved from a small church to the Cuernavaca Cathedral.
+This innovation began in 1966 by Canadian priest Jean Marc Leclerc and it moved from a small church in Cuernacava in the 1960s to the Cuernavaca Cathedral.
+Mariachi mass grew because it was heavily involved in community, and was spurred onwards by the Chicano movement, spreading from Mexico to the United States and onwards.